 What HSPers should know

-The Foundation has been fortunate to find a Local Area Coordinator (LAC) for the NDIS who has provided helpful information, tips and advice, to increase the chances of applications from HSPers being accepted.
+Here is information, tips and advice, to increase the chances of applications from HSPers being accepted.

 HSP is listed with the NDIS

 HSP is referenced in two lists in the ‘NDIS Operational Guidelines – Access to the NDIS’ section.

 List B (for HSPers over 7 years old): Permanent conditions for which functional capacity are variable and further assessment of functional capacity is generally required. https://www.ndis.gov.au/operational-guideline/access/list-b

 in this subsection – Systemic atrophies primarily affecting the central nervous system: